Shining a spotlight on Ireland in Scandinavia on the 1,000th anniversary of the Battle of Clontarf

 Aileen Hickey, Tourism Ireland’s manager for the Nordic region, said: “The 1,000th anniversary of the Battle of Clontarf presents us with a wonderful opportunity to shine a spotlight on Ireland in Scandinavia and remind people in Norway, Sweden and Denmark about the historical links between their countries and ours.
 We are inviting them to attend next weekend’s re-enactment of the Battle of Clontarf or to come and discover some of the many fascinating sites and attractions in Ireland with Viking connections during 2014.”

-Tourism Ireland and Fáilte Ireland have invited a group of influential travel and lifestyle journalists – from Norway, Sweden and Denmark – to attend next weekend’s Battle of Clontarf re-enactment.
+Tourism Ireland has invited a group of influential travel and lifestyle journalists – from Norway, Sweden and Denmark – to attend next weekend’s Battle of Clontarf re-enactment.
 They will enjoy a fun Viking Splash Tour in Dublin and will explore some of our other Viking-related sites and attractions – including the Clontarf 1014 exhibition at the National Museum of Ireland, the Viking ‘Big Dig’ at Dublinia, Glendalough and Waterford.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing approximately 200,000 people.